bklaing2/realms-of-resurgence/Maps of Content/The Wastes.md

 If the outcome of the d20 is less than the outcome of the Radiation Die, the intended action fails due to the radiation.
 The consequences of this failure are usually determined in the moment by the DM.
 However some actions, like casting a spell, outline specifically how the spell backfires or fails.

-If you're attacking and get a nat 1 radiation fail, maybe the enemy gets an attack right then
+If you're attacking and get a nat 1 radiation fail, maybe the enemy gets an attack right then.

+If the action has a defined Radical Failure outcome, that happens as stated.
+However, if you radically fail on an action that doesn't have a radical failure outcome, something else may happen up to the GM.
+Some enemies will have a radiation fail outcome that is triggered when a nearby player radically fails on an action that *doesn't* have a defined radiation fail outcome (e.g. on a roll to hit).
+They use their reaction to do it, once per round.

 ## Levels of Furomantical Radiation